meisterlampe99/cmd_scripts_vivado/README.md

 ### Example Design

-An very basic example design is provided with the scripts:
+A very basic example design is provided with the scripts:
 A 24bit counter where the 8 MSB bits are connected to LEDs on a Basys3 board.

 ### Compatibility

 Tested for 2019.1 and 2024.2 versions, but should work with other versions.
-There was major change in tcl commands after with 2019.1, which is considered when interacting with the hardware manager in the configuration script.
+There was major change in tcl commands after 2019.1, which is considered when interacting with the hardware manager in the configuration script.

 ### Linting